 Give yourself some grace

-As you’re transitioning to vegetarian, you might give in to a bite of chicken, accidentally eat something made with beef stock, or decide you want to eat a whole rack of ribs.
+As you’re becoming a vegetarian, you might give in to a bite of chicken, accidentally eat something made with beef stock, or decide you want to eat a whole rack of ribs.
 This doesn’t make you a bad person or a failure.

 You can still go forward with your new lifestyle from there, or choose to allow these things once in a while.
 It’s your life and it’s entirely up to you.